-As of May 2019 the Council will be following its next Corporate Plan 2019-2023: Growing Our Potential.
-All commitments made in the current Corporate Plan to equality and diversity will be continued and strengthened over the next four years through our equality objectives.
+As of May 2019, the Council has been following its latest Corporate Plan 2019-2023: Growing Our Potential.
+All commitments made in the current Corporate Plan to equality and diversity will be continued and strengthened over the next three years through our equality objectives.
 Our vision is to be an organisation of excellence committed to improving the quality of life of all the people in Test Valley.
-The vision is underpinned by our values: We value diversity, promote equality of opportunity for all and ensure that our services are accessible to everyone in Test
+The vision is underpinned by our values: We value diversity, promote equality of opportunity for all and ensure that our services are accessible to everyone in Test Valley

-Valley